lytics/go-windowedlimiter/README.md

 - [ ] TTL for keyConfCache entries?
 - [ ] Exponential backoff of retries in wait?
 If the mitigation cache can actually return real errors in the future

+- look at a doubly linked list?
+- add channel based usecase api
+- make allow have dedicated slots in the mitigation cache which get reset by tick
+- add jitter to mitigation ticker?